 The members have excluded from this report any information on the likely developments in operations of the Board and the expected results of those operations in future years, as the members have reasonable grounds to believe that it would be likely to result in unreasonable prejudice to the Board.

-Auditor's independence declaration
+Auditors' independence declaration

-A copy of the auditors' independence declaration as required under section 307C of the Corporations Act 2001 is set out on page 12.
+A copy of the auditors' independence declaration as required under section 307C of the Corporations Act 2001 is set out below.

 Signed in accordance with a resolution of the members of Glebe Administration Board.